Mahmoudsabry3/Notebooks/README.md

-# this repository contains variety of sripts that is so some of specific tasks
+# this repository contains variety of scripts that is do some of specific tasks